 In essence, this strategy comes down to establishing the infrastructure required for analytics teams to move fast and execute.
 These teams need three things-

-Your duty as someone part of this organisation (even if you don’t have a leadership title) is to encourage this sharing of data.
+Your duty as someone part of this organization (even if you don’t have a leadership title) is to encourage this sharing of data.

-They are going to get jaded and just work on improving some other part of the organisation while that portion remains as it is.
+They are going to get jaded and just work on improving some other part of the organization while that portion remains as it is.